Venafi/vmware-avi-connector/README.md

 ```

 # Code
-The applications main function can be found in cmd/vmware-avi-connector/main.go.
-The function calls the cmd/vmware-avi-connector/app/app.go New function which startup and configuration code.
+The application's main function can be found in cmd/vmware-avi-connector/main.go.
+The function calls the cmd/vmware-avi-connector/app/app.go ***New()*** function.

 The applications REST API handlers can be found in the internal/handler/web/web.go file.
 The WebhookService interface is implemented by the WebhookServiceImpl defined in internal/app/vmware-avi/vmware_avi.go.
-The REST API handlers use those implementations to fulfill each of the machine connector provisioning and discovery operations.
+The REST API handlers use those implementations to fulfill each machine connector provisioning and discovery operations.

 The data structures that match the definitions in the manifest domainSchema can be found in the internal/app/domain subdirectory.
-The JSON annotations defines the field names and must match the property names in the corresponding manifest.json properties definitions.
+The JSON annotations define the field names and must match the property names in the corresponding manifest.json properties definitions.
 - certificate_bundle.go
 - connection.go
 - keystore.go